Table of Contents

 Admission to the church is free, but it is important to take note of its limited opening hours.

-To keep in line with Iceland’s capacity regulations for gatherings, the staff of the church may limit the number of people in the church, staggering the entry where required.
+To keep in line with Iceland’s capacity regulations, the staff of the church may limit the number of people in the church, staggering the entry where required.

 Harpa Reykjavik Concert Hall and Conference Centre